-We are a biopharmaceutical company engaged in the development of proprietary therapeutics primarily for the treatment of central nervous system ("CNS") disorders.
+We are a biopharmaceutical company engaged in the development of proprietary therapeutics primarily for the treatment of CNS disorders.
 We commenced operations in 1992 and completed an initial public offering in January 1996.
 At the end of 2007, we had three late stage product development programs: (i) iloperidone-NDA filed with the FDA by Vanda seeking U.S. marketing approval for treatment of schizophrenia, (ii) Probuphine-controlled Phase 3 study being conducted by Titan to evaluate safety and efficacy for the treatment of opioid addiction, and (iii) Spheramine-controlled Phase 2b study being conducted by Bayer Schering Pharma for the treatment of advanced Parkinsons disease.
 In July 2008, we learned that Vanda, the licensee of iloperidone, had received a non-approval letter from the FDA.
 In July 2008, we announced positive results in the Phase 3 study of Probuphine for the treatment of opioid addiction.
 In September 2008, we were advised by the licensee of Spheramine that it was ending its development program and terminating its license agreement with us.
 After further review and analysis of the information on which such licensee's decision was based, we also decided to discontinue any further activities associated with this product candidate.
 As a result of these adverse events with respect to two of our three principal product candidates, we were forced to undertake substantial cost cutting measures that included an almost complete reduction in our workforce and a phased suspension of all of our development activities, and focus our efforts on maximizing value for our stockholders either through the sale of assets or the establishment of a corporate partnering arrangement for Probuphine.

 In May 2009, the FDA, after reviewing additional material provided by Vanda, reconsidered its decision and granted approval for iloperidone (FanaptTM).
 Later that month, we announced that we had re-engaged three of our prior executives, including our two current executive officers.
-In October 2009, Vanda and Novartis announced their agreement regarding the marketing and commercialization of this product and later that month we received a \$7.6 million grant from the NIH for the clinical development of Probuphine.
+In October 2009, we received a \$7.6 million grant from the NIH for the clinical development of Probuphine and later that month Vanda and Novartis announced their agreement regarding the marketing and commercialization of FanaptTM.
 Our board of directors is currently in the process of evaluating all of the strategic alternatives available to us to maximize shareholder value, including possible monetization of the Fanapt royalty stream, continuation of the Probuphine program, a merger or other business combination, among others.